d4rkr00t/evo/README.md

 ---

 ## DONE
+- [x] Only care about tasks, workspaces are just meta information and a part of inputs
 - [x] Stop swallowing stderr or stdout in case of an error
 - [x] Migrate to workspace::target convention
   - [x] evo run ::build